-When working on Amtrak trains or at away from home terminals and layover points, Amtrak provides hotel accommodations and may provide transportation for working crew.
-Although these services may not be Amtrak-owned, any provided accommodation and/or transportation equipment are considered Amtrak property and the Standards of Excellence must be exercised at all times.
+When working on Amtrak trains or at away from home terminals and layover points, Amtrak provides hotel accommodations and may provide transportation for working crews.
+Although these services are not Amtrak-owned, any provided accommodation and/or transportation vehicle used are an extension of Amtrak property and the Standards of Excellence and Code of Ethics and Behavior apply.